GlobalHive/vuejs-tour/docs/guide/callbacks.md

 # Callbacks

 ::: warning
-VueJS Tour is written for Vue 3 composition api.
+VueJS Tour is written for Vue 3.
 There are no plans to support Vue 2.x
 :::

 ## Component instance callbacks